jenfl/getdata-proj1/README.md

 * VariableName (factor, values are the names of each observation variable that we are averaging)
 * VariableMean (numeric, the average of each observation variable per suject/activity)

-This is the long form as mentioned in the rubric as either long or wide form is acceptable, see https://class.coursera.org/getdata-030/forum/thread?thread_id=107 for discussion.
+This is the wide form as mentioned in the rubric as either long or wide form is acceptable, see https://class.coursera.org/getdata-030/forum/thread?thread_id=107 for discussion.

 The input data from the *UCI HAR Dataset* is transformed via the run_analysis script through the following steps: